floooh/oryol/code/Modules/Resource/README.md

 destroyed when the map (or zone) is left, or when a subsystem is created or destroyed.

-A fine-grained per-resource use-count system seems like overkill.
+A fine-grained per-resource use-count system seems like overkill for this usage scenario.

 The new resource lifetime management system in Oryol works like this: